parrt/msan501-old/notes/architecture.md

 r0-r32 are like a fixed size set of temporary variables called *registers*.
 All operations take place in these suckers.

 CPUs execute instructions to the heartbeat of a clock, which is where we get the term clock rate.
-Mhz (million), Ghz (billion) are the typically units in clock ticks per second.
+Mhz (million herz==cycles/second), Ghz (billion) are the typically units in clock ticks per second.
+Why cycles? because the clock is actually a square wave, jumping from zero to about +5V and back down.
+On the rising edge of the wave, we get a tick.

 *Example*: a 1Ghz clock such as you might have on your phone, gives 1 billion ticks per second.
 That means each instruction takes 1 billionth of a second or 1 nanosecond.
 Units go milli, micro, nano, femto.

+Q. How long is a nanosecond?
+I.e., how far can light go in a nanosecond?
+11.8" long for 1 billionth of a second.
+1us = 984'

+<a href="https://youtu.be/JEpsKnWZrJ8">Grace Hopper on a nanosecond</a>.

+**Units or your guide!**

+Clock tick duration: 1 / herz = 1 / ticks-per-second = duration in seconds

+Duration in seconds for n tick: n / ticks-per-second = duration in seconds

+Number of ticks in n seconds: ticks-per-second * n sec = ticks

 Q. How many ticks / sec with a 1Mhz clock?
 4Mhz?
+1 million per second and 4 million per second.

-Q. How many multiplies can a 1Mhz CPU do in 1 second?
+Q. How many multiplies (at 1 tick-per-multiply) can a 1Mhz CPU do in 1 second?
+1 million to ask for second * 1 sec = 1 million multiplies.

-Q. How many multiplies can a 4Ghz CPU do in 1 second?
+Q. How many multiplies can a 4Ghz CPU do in 3 second?
+4 billion instructions per second * 3 seconds = 12 billion instructions.

+Q. How long will it take to do 1000 multiplies on a 1 MHz processor?
+1000 instructions / 1 million instructions per second = 1 / 1000 = 0.001 = 1ms.

 Many instructions can operate in just one clock cycle, but some take several... particularly if it has to go to RAM.